The Architecture

 Hook Pipeline

-Five hooks fire during every Claude Code session: context recall, pre-tool injection, Slack commit alerts, pre-compaction memory extraction, and session-end persistence.
-Ollama extracts structured memories from transcripts and stores them in Cortex automatically.
+Six hooks fire during every Claude Code session: context recall, pre-tool safety gate, pre-tool injection, Slack commit alerts, pre-compaction memory extraction, and session-end persistence.
+Ollama extracts structured memories from transcripts and stores them in Coquina automatically.

 Local LLM Fleet